-Software update (only in version 1810 or later): Go to the Software Library, expand Software Updates, and select All Software Updates.
+Software update: Go to the Software Library, expand Software Updates, and select All Software Updates.
 Select one or more updates, and then choose Create Phased Deployment in the ribbon.

 This action is available for software updates from the following nodes:

 - Software Update Groups